kubeflow/blog/_posts/2025-02-16-synthetic-data-using-kfp.md

 We need to ensure a good balance between:

-  - Usability (how useful is the synthetic data for your use case),
+  - Usability (how useful is the synthetic data for your use case)
-  - Fidelity (how similar), and
+  - Fidelity (how similar)
   - Privacy (approved level for use case)

 For now, we are focusing only on usability and fidelity, using framework-provided measurements for fidelity and workflows described below for usability.